'Ajam of Kuwait: Pre-oil Kuwait

+Kuwait City

 Historically, Persian ports provided most of pre-oil Kuwait's economic needs.
 Marafi Behbehani was one of the first merchants to settle in Kuwait in the 18th century.
 The arms trade was exclusively under the domain of Ajam merchants.

 Up until the 1950s, most Ajam (both Sunni and Shia) resided in the Sharq historical district in the old Kuwait City, thereby forming a linguistic enclave which preserved the Kuwaiti Persian language for generations.
 They communicated in Persian between each other, and did not frequently mingle with Arabic speakers until the oil-led industrialisation of Kuwait City which scattered people to the suburbs.
 The linguistic enclave was not present any longer therefore the Ajam had to learn Kuwaiti Arabic to survive in the new environment.

 In the pre-oil era, the Ajam introduced many new things to Kuwaiti society.
 For instance, the first hotel in Kuwait City was built by Yusuf Behbehani; the first telephone in Kuwait was brought by M. Ma’arafie; the first radio agency in Kuwait was established by M. Ma’arafie in 1935; and the first refrigerator in Kuwait was imported by M. Ma’arafie in 1934.
 Murad Behbehani was the first person to officially introduce television to Kuwait.
 He was the founder of Kuwait Television (KTV) before the company was nationalized by the government.